kevinrhaas/tdeoutputplugin/README.md

 **Manual Install**

-Due to licensing the Tableua Data Extract API is not distributed through the zip and must be separately downloaded and installed.
+Due to licensing, the Tableau Data Extract API is not distributed through the zip and must be separately downloaded and installed.

 1. Unzip TDEOutputPlugin.zip to ${PDI_HOME}/plugins/steps/TDEOutputPlugin
 2. Follow steps 2 and above from the "Using the Pentaho Marketplace" instructions